 Known for our quick response times and 24-hour, on-site service, Priority Safety Services & Rentals Ltd understands the dangers of H2S and acts quickly to protect your employees.
 As part of our H2S safety services in Grande Prairie, we have fully equipped air trailers to serve you with continuous gas monitoring along with supervision from highly trained personnel to ensure everyone on your team stays safe while they complete their work.

-Sometimes there is no way to completely remove yourself from working in areas that may contain a risk of coming in contact with H2S but there are ways to prevent an accident from happening or minimizing exposure if something were to happen.
+Sometimes, there is no way to completely remove yourself from working in areas that may contain a risk of coming in contact with H2S, but there are ways to prevent an accident from happening or minimize exposure if something were to happen.
 These include: